Blog Post

 What Woodhenge probably looked like during phase I of its construction – with a spiral staircase.

-The last row of postholes (A), 1 to 3ft in diameter, do not have ramps and are sporadic in nature and size – which leads me to believe they have no structural significance and were probably more like a palisade covering, to either enclose the structure or allow mud or reed covering (wattle & daub) and protection from the elements.
+The last row of postholes (A), 1 to 3ft in diameter, does not have ramps and are sporadic in nature and size, which leads me to believe they have no structural significance and were probably more like a palisade covering, to either enclose the structure or allow mud or reed covering (wattle & daub) and protection from the elements.

 Broch which was a later version of Woodhenge - made of Stone